 - their processing is unlawful;

 - so requested by the data subject, except for cases where data processing is compulsory;

 The data subject is entitled to object to the processing of personal data related to him if

-In case of rejection of the objection, if the data subject disagrees with the decision made in the case, or if the HIPO fails to observe the statutory time limit, the person who filed the objection may bring proceedings before the court.
+If the person who filed the objection disagrees with the decision made in the case, or if HIPO fails to observe the statutory time limit, the person who filed the objection may bring proceedings before the court.